danilovcorrea/missing_persons/missing_persons.md

     })

     # Incremental changes to the map:
-    # addCircles density radius by n° of missing persons:
+    # addCircles by n° of missing persons:
     observe({
         pal <- colorpal()